CosminFr/ZenLogger/README.md

 **Your preferred Configuration**
 To use a different logger within your project, make sure the logger is included in the project (*.dpr) file and set the default values before using the *Log.\** functions.
-See [🛠️ Configuration](#%EF%B8%8F-configuration) for details:

 ```pascal
 uses ZenLogger, AsyncLogger, ...